-You are cordially invited to attend the Annual Meeting of Stockholders of OSI Systems, Inc., which will be held at 10:00 a.m., local time, on December 3, 2013, at the Company's principal offices at 12525 Chadron Avenue, Hawthorne, California.
-All holders of OSI Systems, Inc. common stock as of the close of business on October 8, 2013 are entitled to vote at the Annual Meeting.
+You are cordially invited to attend the Annual Meeting of Stockholders of OSI Systems, Inc., which will be held at 10:00 a.m., local time, on December 8, 2015, at the Company's offices at 2805 Columbia Street, Torrance, California.
+All holders of OSI Systems, Inc. common stock as of the close of business on October 13, 2015 are entitled to vote at the Annual Meeting.

-We have enclosed herewith a Notice of Annual Meeting of Stockholders, a Proxy Statement and a Proxy Card.
+Please refer to our Notice of Annual Meeting of Stockholders, Proxy Statement and Proxy Card.
 Each describes the actions expected to be taken at the Annual Meeting.
-The Proxy Statement describes the items in detail and also provides information about our Board of Directors and named executive officers.
-We have also enclosed a copy of our Annual Report on Form 10-K for the fiscal year ended June 30, 2013, which I encourage you to read.
+The Proxy Statement describes the items in detail and also provides information about our Board of Directors and executive officers.
+Please also refer to our Annual Report on Form 10-K for the fiscal year ended June 30, 2015, which I encourage you to read.
 It includes our audited, consolidated financial statements and information about our operations, markets and products.